LaMonte Wade Jr Preview, Player Props: Giants vs. Braves

-The San Francisco Giants, including LaMonte Wade Jr (.161 batting average in his past 10 games), battle starter Spencer Strider and the Atlanta Braves at Truist Park, Friday at 7:20 PM ET.
+The San Francisco Giants, including LaMonte Wade Jr (.167 batting average in his past 10 games), battle starting pitcher Yonny Chirinos and the Atlanta Braves at Truist Park, Saturday at 7:20 PM ET.

-In his most recent game, he reached base in his only plate appearance against the Rays.
+He had a hitless performance in his previous game (0-for-2) against the Braves.

 LaMonte Wade Jr Game Info & Props vs. the Braves